JoeDravarol/studio-ghibli/README.md

 # Studio Ghibli

-A website creted to help people discover the world and films created by Studio Ghibli.
+A website created to help people discover the world and films created by Studio Ghibli.

 ## Demo